HOW MUCH IS TUITION?

 DO YOU PROVIDE SNACKS?
 OR LUNCH?

-Snacks are provided by the co-oping parent each day.
-We do not provide lunch.
+The Overlee day does not currently include a snack time.
 Children who are signed up for lunch bunch bring their own lunch.
 Teachers will sit with the children during lunch to encourage eating.

 MY CHILD HAS NUT ALLERGIES.
 HOW DOES OVERLEE ATTEND TO SUCH NEEDS?

 Peanut/Tree Nut-Aware Environment: We are a nut-aware school.
-Due to possible severe allergies, nuts and nut products are not allowed; this includes peanut butter, almond butter, and other spreads, almonds, brazil nuts, cashews, hazelnuts/filberts (Nutella) macadamia nuts, pecans, pine nuts/pignolias, walnuts, etc. Parent, and anyone else entering Overlee Preschool will not bring ANYTHING into the classrooms.
+Due to possible severe allergies, nuts and nut products are not allowed; this includes peanut butter, almond butter, and other spreads, almonds, brazil nuts, cashews, hazelnuts/filberts (Nutella), macadamia nuts, pecans, pine nuts/pignolias, walnuts, etc.

 WHAT IF I AM SCHEDULED TO WORK IN THE CLASSROOM WHEN MY CHILD IS SICK?